ency-l/Fiji-Scripts/README.md

 ## Ataxin-2 Project
 - **Ataxin2Intensity**

 For measuring intensity of Ataxin-2 and related proteins of interest in neurons.
-PABP1 co-loc analysis and TDP-43 aggregate co-loc analysis will be added in the future.
+PABP1 and TDP-43 agg co-loc analysis will be added in the future.

 ## SOD Microglia Exportin/Nuc Pore Complex Project (Gulshan)